top of page

 Bowman’s History Room traces the origins of the Island’s oldest continuously trading store E M Bowman & Co. www.discovertasmania.com.au/attraction/bowmanhistoryroom

-Spend a few quiet moments at Wybalenna Chapel reflecting on the past history of the Tasmanian Aborigines and the current strong Aboriginal community on Flinders Island www.flinders.tas.gov.au/furneaux-history
+At Wybalenna Chapel reflect on the past history of the Tasmanian Aborigines and the current strong Aboriginal community on Flinders Island www.flinders.tas.gov.au/furneaux-history

 Art